Inge Thulin

 Inge Thulin, (born November 9, 1953) is the executive chairman of the board at 3M.
-He has been an executive with the company since 1979 and served as its chairman, president and CEO between 2012 and 2018.
-He serves as a director for Chevron Corporation and Merck.
+He has been an executive with the company since 1979 and was its chairman, president and CEO between 2012 and 2018.
+He is a director of Chevron Corporation and Merck.

-Thulin used to be a director for Toro.
+Thulin was a director for Toro.
 He holds degrees in business and marketing from the University of Gothenburg in Sweden.

 Thulin was a member of President Donald Trump's American Manufacturing Council, before resigning from it on August 16, 2017, in response to the President's statements regarding the Unite the Right rally.

+In 2023, Thulin was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Awards.